Rajit28/Shared-Calculator-App/README.md

 To run the app
 1. clone the repository to your machine
 2. Run npm i seperately for client and server folder
 3. Run npm start seperately for client and server folder

+Login with your name and the room you want to join.
+Different teams can work in different rooms.
+Do the calculations on the calculator and send the results with some other details you want to share from the chat window.
+The recent 10 calculations by the team can be seen on the page.
+You will also be able to see the active members in the room on the right.

 Login Page
 To solve together enter the same room name